 Maintenance and downtime as a result of repairs or equipment failures can lead to a major loss in both productivity and profit.
 Many types of screens undergo significant wear and tear, particularly in demanding applications like aggregate processing.
 However, vibratory screeners offer the advantage of less maintenance and downtime.
 This is a result of their design, which centers around delivering vibratory forces only to the screening surface.

 In addition, quality vibrating screening equipment is designed and manufactured so that other parts of the machine are minimally affected by vibration forces.
 In more sophisticated designs, the machine is constructed to allow for adequate absorption and dampening of vibrations outside of the screen media.
 This results in fewer moving parts and overall less wear and tear to the machine, further reducing both downtime and maintenance.

 Higher Screening Efficiency

-While there is a wide range of screening equipment available on the market, vibrating screens offer an ideal choice when an operation requires a simple solution that can handle a higher feed flow.
-In fact, vibrating screens work most efficiently with a consistently higher flow rate.
+While there is a wide range of screening equipment available on the market, vibrating screen machines offer an ideal choice when an operation requires a simple solution that can handle a higher feed flow.
+In fact, they work most efficiently with a consistently higher flow rate.
 For other types of screening equipment, the same material throughput could lead to screen blinding or a backflow of materials that requires a slower feed.

 AEI’s BIVITEC® Vibrating Screen Solution